lampajr/hyperfoil.github.io/quickstart/quickstart6.md

 example  test  1         1          267911168  267386880  268435455  268435455  268435455  268435455  268435455  268435455  2655879       0            0      0         0    1    0    0    0      0        0             0
 ```

-Reading CSV files directly is not too comfortable; you can check the details through CLI as well:
+Reading CSV/JSON files directly is not too comfortable; you can check the details through CLI as well:

 <pre class="nohighlight hljs"><code>
 [hyperfoil@localhost]$ stats
 Total stats from run 002D